Exafunction/codeium-chrome/README.md

 ## 🚀 Getting started

+To use the extension, install it from the [Chrome Web Store.](https://chrome.google.com/webstore/detail/codeium/hobjkcpmjhlegmobgonaagepfckjkceh)

-You will need Node and npm.
+If you'd like to develop the extension, you'll need Node and npm.
 After `npm install`, use `npm run start` to develop, and `npm run build` to package.